zitouni/oai-cn5g-fed/ci-scripts/charts/README.md

 Once all the artifacts are collected to be sure that everything went perfectly fine, please check in the collected pcaps below messages are there.

-Bare-minimum pcap of interest AMF and SPGWU.
+Bare-minimum pcap of interest AMF and UPF.

 Normally you will see below messages twice because we connected the UE twice and did ping twice.